Zest-studi-o/p04-restaurant-bookings/README.md

 ### Code Used

-- Other students examples help me to understand the structure of a restaurant booking system app & what is expected for the README.md such as [McCarthys](https://github.com/Aylamccarthy/mccarthys-bistro-restaurant-booking-systemk)
+- Other students examples help me to understand the structure of a restaurant booking system app, how to link user stories to epics & what is expected for the README.md such as [McCarthys](https://github.com/Aylamccarthy/mccarthys-bistro-restaurant-booking-systemk)

 - [Code Institue](https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopmentecomm)walkthought tutorials "Hello Django" & "I think therefore I blog".